abeco/NYT_Puzzle_Solvers/Split_Decisions/readme.md

 (See RealPuzzleUnsolved for what the puzzle actually looks like.)

+To run, run: python splitmain.py "realpuzzle.txt" or feel free to mark up your own puzzle, put it in the directory, and run it with that one

 What I did to solve it was first I marked up the puzzle and gave every clue an ID.
 (See InkedRealPuzzleUnsolved) Then I entered the clues into a text file in the format ID Clue-Length Block-Start-Index Block-Top-Letter-Pair Block-Bottom-Letter-Pair Connections(with format Connected-Clue-ID Connection-Index).
 (See RealPuzzle.txt)

 Then, once I had a decent way of entering the clues, I split the English language into files based on word length (I know, not a great way to do something but this is the first iteration of this program, so I just needed something that worked) and cycled through the appropriate file for potential solutions, or words with letters in the right places.